 - ADXL345 input 3-axis digital accelerometer Linux driver – comprehensive tutorial how to build a driver Linux compatible for ADXL345 accelerometer sensor;

-List with a wide range of gyroscope sensors and tutorials from interfacing and how to programming to display information from the sensor.
+Below is a list with a wide range of gyroscope sensors and tutorials in order to interface and program the data information from the sensor.

 Starting with a list of sensors and finishing with a series of tutorials, in this chapter is available a series of gyroscope sensors as well as tutorials and guides to start learning how to interface and how to programming electronic boards to display the information from gyro sensors.